MindTheGap-ERC/CarboKitten.jl/README.md

 ```

 This should show a plot very similar to the one above.
 Don't worry if it takes a while to render.
 Subsequent runs in the same REPL should be a lot faster!

+For more information on running CarboKitten, please read our extensive [documentation](https://mindthegap-erc.github.io/CarboKitten.jl).

 ## Development